search Where Thought Leaders go for Growth

 • What are your short-term and long-term objectives?

-• What would you like to change now to achieve these goals?
+• What would you like to change now to achieve these objectives?
 Etc.

 Stage 4: presentation of the offer

 The fourth stage involves presenting the prospect with a sales pitch based on the needs identified earlier: "We understand that you are experiencing such and such a problem.
-We've understood that you have such and such a problem, so our offer can respond in such and such a way".
+We've understood that you have a particular problem, and our offer can help you solve it in a particular way. ".

-Thanks to this customer-centric approach, you can personalise the presentation of your products or services to make your pitch more impactful and attract more interest from your customer.
+Thanks to this customer-centric approach, you can personalise the presentation of your products or services to make your pitch more impactful and arouse your customer's interest.

 Step 5: Dealing with objections